30% of all U.S. electricity goes to powering homes, which is more electricity than either the commercial or the industrial sector uses.

-- Get into good habits by labelling food so you can find it quickly, cooling hot food before putting it in the fridge and knowing what you want before you open the fridge.
+- Get into good habits by labeling food so you can find it quickly, cooling hot food before putting it in the fridge and knowing what you want before you open the fridge.

 Certain humid basements need dehumidifiers to ensure that mold and mildew don’t begin to grow, but people often keep them at a much higher setting than what is necessary.

-Dehumidifiers are commonly used in humid, wet areas like South Florida or the U.S. Northwest, where too much water vapour in the air causes mould to grow, which in turn encourages the growth of dust mites.
+Dehumidifiers are commonly used in humid, wet areas like South Florida or the U.S. Northwest, where too much water vapor in the air causes mold to grow, which in turn encourages the growth of dust mites.
 It also destroys personal belongings.